aelsammak/ElevatorSystem/README.md

      -  Select root directory where project is kept
      -  Click Finish

-__Execution Instructions__:
+__Execution Instructions in Eclipse__:
-- In Eclipse
+  - Using multiple programs/consoles (must be run in the following order)
+    - Navigate to the /ElevatorSystem/src/gui/GUI.java
+    - Right-click on GUI.java then click Run as -> Java Application
+    - Navigate to the /ElevatorSystem/src/floorsubsystem/FloorSubsystem.java
+    - Right-click on FloorSubsystem.java then click Run as -> Java Application
+    - Navigate to the /ElevatorSystem/src/elevatorsubsystem/ElevatorSubsystem.java
+    - Right-click on ElevatorSubsystem.java then click Run as -> Java Application
+    - Navigate to the /ElevatorSystem/src/scheduler/Scheduler.java
+    - Right-click on Scheduler.java then click Run as -> Java Application
+  - Using one program/console
+    - Navigate to the /ElevatorSystem/src/gui/GUI.java
+    - Right-click on GUI.java then click Run as -> Java Application
     - Navigate to the /ElevatorSystem/src/main/Main.java
     - Right-click on Main.java then click Run as -> Java Application

-__Testing Instructions__:
+__Testing Instructions in Eclipse__:
-- In Eclipse
 - Navigate to the /ElevatorSystem/src/test/TestSuiteRunner.java
 - Right-click on TestSuiteRunner.java then click Run as -> Java Application
 - Note: this will run all test cases contained within the project

 __List of files:__ root of code files ('/ElevatorSystem/src'):
 - /common: